Universal delays release of 'Jurassic Park 4'

-LOS ANGELES (Reuters) - The anticipated June 2014 release of the fourth installment of “Jurassic Park,” one of the highest-grossing film franchises, has been put on hold, Universal Pictures said on Wednesday.
+LOS ANGELES, May 8 (Reuters) - The anticipated June 2014 release of the fourth installment of “Jurassic Park,” one of the highest-grossing film franchises, has been put on hold, Universal Pictures said on Wednesday.

 The decision was made to give “the studio and filmmakers adequate time to bring audiences the best possible version” of Jurassic Park 4, the studio said in a statement.